projectcontour/contour/design/secure-communication.md

 ## Security Considerations

-In the current design, these certs require the rolling of the deployment to change, they should be long-lived certs (days, weeks, or months), not short-lived (minutes or hours).
+In the current design, the process must be restarted to pick up a change to these certs.
+Because of this, they should be long-lived certs (days, weeks, or months), not short-lived (minutes or hours).
 The CA Keypair should be very long-lived and very tightly controlled, as Contour/Envoy connection security is only as secure as the CA keypair.

 As noted above, this is an initial design to *start* the process of being able to run reasonably secure, authenticated, separate deployments of Contour and Envoy.
 Some things that we *will* address at a later date, but are out of scope for now:

 - Certificate generation (apart from a very simple howto to allow users to see how the feature works)
 - Certificate rotation

-Implementing this change will, however, improve the security of the split-deployment scenario.
+Implementing this change will, however, enable a secure split-deployment scenario.

 ## Future Work